chef/chef-web-docs/content/quick_start.md

 1. Install Chef Workstation:
     <https://downloads.chef.io/chef-workstation/>.

-2. Generate a cookbook:
+2. Generate a chef repo, which is a workspace for chef:

     ``` bash
-    chef generate cookbook first_cookbook
+    chef generate repo quick_start
     ```

-    where `first_cookbook` is an arbitrary cookbook name.
+    where `quick_start` is an arbitrary name.

-3. Navigate to the `first_cookbook` directory.
+3. Navigate to the `quick_start` directory.

+    ```bash
+    cd quick_start
+    ```
-4. Update the `cookbooks/first_cookbook/recipes/default.rb` recipe in
+4. Update the `cookbooks/example/recipes/default.rb` recipe in
-    the generated cookbook to contain:
+    the generated chef repo to contain:

     ``` ruby
     file "#{ENV['HOME']}/test.txt" do